hs-chae/homomorphic-attention/README.md

-The baseline  is constructed upon the nanoGPT project.
+### This project is constructed upon the nanoGPT project.
-First follow their setting written below.
+### First follow their setting written below.

 To do training, use config for config/train_gpt.2py
 To conduct fine-tuning, use --init_from=finetune with --out_dir="the directory you want to start finetuning from"